odoo/odoo/doc/howtos/rdtraining/inheritance.rst

 .. danger::

     - It is very important to **always** call ``super()`` to avoid breaking the flow.
-There are only some very specific cases where you don't want to do it.
+There are only a few very specific cases where you don't want to do it.
     - Pay attention to **always** return data consistent with the parent method.
 For example, if the parent method returns a ``dict()``, your override must return a ``dict()``.